azuspl/Azus-Portfoilo/index.md

 # LUA Murder: Remaster Edition 2018/2019

-My other project, murder was my first gamemode i ever played in Garry’s Mod, so in 2019 I've remastered it by adding new roles, features like checks for loot, new Q menu with new options, player faceposing, scales and etc..
+My other project, murder was my first gamemode I ever played in Garry’s Mod, so in 2019 I've remastered it by adding new roles, features like checks for loot, new Q menu with new options, player faceposing, scales and etc..

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=1874231375">Check it out here</a>